 to all workers.
 The given dataset of other workers are ignored.

-The dataset is split into sub datasets of almost equal sizes and scattered
+The dataset is split into sub datasets of equal sizes, by duplicating some elements if necessary,

 The following line of code from the original MNIST example loads the dataset: